-The following is excerpted from Listening to Ayahuasca by Rachel Harris, PhD, published by New World Library.
+The following on ayahuasca is excerpted from Listening to Ayahuasca by Rachel Harris, PhD, published by New World Library.

 Ayahuasca, a psychedelic brew from the Amazon rainforest, is entering the Western lexicon through the popular media, the internet, and first-person reports.
 Considered a medicine by practitioners, the tea has great therapeutic potential that is just beginning to be studied.
 As a result of her own personal experience with ayahuasca, Dr. Rachel Harris was inspired to research how this medicine was being used in North America in the largest study of this kind to date.
 Listening to Ayahuasca describes her findings, including miracle cures of depression and addiction, therapeutic breakthroughs, spiritual revelations, and challenging trips.